 Mike holds Level 3 avalanche certification.
 As well as guiding Mike has worked in a professional capacity in search and rescue programs for government agencies in Antarctica and Scotland.
 He has made winter ascents of prominent high altitude peaks in Alaska and Antarctica and first ascents in the Pakistan Karakoram and the Cordillera Blanca of Peru.
 Mike directs all our Scottish courses and presents on the Alpine courses.

-Bruce Goodlad is the Technical Director of the British Mountain Guides (BMG).
-He has been a guide for 15 years and worked as a mountaineering instructor in the UK prior to that.
+Bruce Goodlad has been a guide for 15 years and worked as a mountaineering instructor in the UK prior to that.
 He has guided on skis and foot throughout the world working from Antarctica to Greenland.
-Bruce spends 100 days a year guiding on skis and there is nothing he loves more than sharing his time in the mountains with like-minded people.
+Bruce spends 100 + days a year guiding on skis and there is nothing he loves more than sharing his time in the mountains with like-minded people.
+Bruce is a former Technical Director of the British Mountain Guides (BMG) where he was influential in the development of their avalanche and ski guide program.

 Bruce has authored two books: ‘Alpine mountaineering’– an introduction to alpine mountaineering, techniques and the routes to develop them on, and a follow up volume ‘Ski Mountaineering’ that follows the same format with an in depth look at the techniques of ski touring and ski mountaineering including avalanche hazard evaluation, avoidance and rescue.

-Bruce’s role as Technical Director for the BMG is to organize guide training.
-Bruce works as an instructor on the British Mountain Guides avalanche courses and as an assessor on their ski mountaineering course.
-This experience has allowed the development of public courses that focus on giving the participants the essential avalanche information they need to enjoy a safe time in the back country.
+Bruce’s work as an instructor on the British Mountain Guides avalanche courses and as an assessor on their ski mountaineering course has greatly helped the development of public courses that focus on giving the participants the essential avalanche information they need to enjoy a safe time in the back country.
 Bruce directs all our Alpine courses.

 About The American Avalanche Association